Kanjikode

 Kanjikode or Kanchikode is an industrial town located 13 km east of Palakkad.
 Kanjikode is the second largest industrial hub in Kerala after Kochi.
 The town is part of Pudussery Panchayat.
 It is one of the growing suburbs of Palakkad city.
-First and the only Indian Institute of Technology in Kerala, Indian Institute of Technology,Palakkad was established in Kanjikode.
+IIT Palakkad, the Indian Institute of Technology alloted to Kerala, was established in Kanjikode.
 The upcoming Industrial Smart City project is going to be established in Kanjikode.

 Location

 Kanjikode is located about 13 km from Palakkad and 41 km from Coimbatore through NH 544.

 Economy

 Kanjikode is one of the largest industrial areas in Kerala and companies like Indian Telephone Industries Limited (ITI), Instrumentation Limited, Fluid Control Research Institute, Saint-Gobain India Private Limited (formerly SEPR Refractories India Private Limited), Patspin India Ltd, Pepsi, PPS steel (Kerela) Pvt Ltd, United breweries, Empee Distilleries, Marico, Bharat Earth Movers Limited (BEML), Rubfila International Ltd, Arya Vaidya Pharmacy have production facilities.
 Schools like Holy Trinity, Kendriya Vidyalaya School and a fire station are situated here.There are also many other industries and manufacturing units making it second largest industrial area after Kochi.